azure-ai-foundry/microsoft-ignite-25-demos/Foundry IQ/README.md

 </p>

 ## Station Resources
-Under NDA - please keep these resources and repo confidential.
-On the day of Ignite 2025 on Tuesday, November 18th you'll be able to present and share these resources with customers at the Foundry IQ Expert Meet Up Station.
-In this repo folder "Foundry IQ" you will find the following resources.
+**Under NDA**: Please keep these resources and the repository strictly confidential in the meantime.
+On Tuesday, November 18th, during Ignite 2025, you’ll have the opportunity to present and share these materials with customers at the Foundry IQ Expert Meet Up Station.
+Within this **Foundry IQ** repo folder, you will find the following resources:

 ### Internal
 * Ignite 2025 EMU Foundry IQ Know Before You Go (KBYG)